 Jonathan is an eloquent public speaker, known for his wit, wisdom, pragmatic approach and ability to persuade diverse populations to achieve specific goals.
 He has carried his message of strategic, spiritual living to 40 nations, is a Certified Addictions Professional, and holds a Master of Science in Counseling Psychology.

-John Reeck, Lead Recovery Coach & Alumni Coordinator
+John Reeck – Lead Recovery Coach & Alumni Coordinator

 Learn more about John Reeck and his role at The Recovery Place here: An Interview with John Reeck

-Eloisa Dacruz, Recovery Coach (CAC)
+Eloisa Dacruz, CAC – Recovery Coach

 Ms. Dacruz was born and raised in Pawtucket, Rhode Island.
 Ms. Dacruz mothered 3 boys and worked as a union carpenter for 9 years prior to her life spiraling out of control as a result of her chemical dependence.
 Through a series of events Ms. Dacruz came to Florida to change her life and find recovery.
 “I am blessed to say 6 years later I have found peace of mind and serenity through fellowship and amazing people who guided me to where I am today”.
 Ms. Dacruz has been working in the field of Addiction for just under 4 years, and has been with The Recovery Place the past 2 1/2 years working as a CD Tech.
-Ms. Dacruz is currently a student of The Institute of Addictions Studies in Ft.
-Lauderdale, Florida studying for her CAC

 The Recovery Place has given me a great opportunity to work as a Recovery Coach which is helping me learn more about helping others on the job as well as in school.
 Today I have a career that I love.
 My Goal is to continue my education and help others find a solution and the strength to live a life in recovery.

-William Grayson, Recovery Coach (CAC, BHT)
+William Grayson, CAC, BHT – Recovery Coach

 Mr. Grayson’s early childhood was spent in a supportive environment that offered him everything he could possibly need to aspire to any level of accomplishment he so desired.
 As the turbulent 1960’s stormed America, Mr. Grayson found himself caught in the wave of an anti-establishment mind-set.
 With this, came an attitude of defiance that manifested itself in anti-social and destructive behavior.
 This became apparent when Will began to engage in illicit drug use.
 These behaviors worsened over a course of twenty years.
 During this time, Will lost his marriage, children, and self-esteem.
 During this personal storm, Will also experienced the tragedy of his daughter passing away.
 This event only served to propel Will further into the throes of his addiction.
 After many years of bouncing between institutions, and becoming homeless, Will found himself at his bottom, he realized that if he kept living this way, he would not survive.
 After his last stint in jail, faced with substantial incarceration, Will knew that he would try with all the courage he possessed to bring about a positive change.
 While in jail, Will was exposed to a twelve-step program.
 As he became more involved with the program, he felt a sense of freedom for the first time in years.
 With each new day came a different revelation, and Will knew that he had found the bridge back to sanity.
 As he acquired more clarity, it became apparent to Will that he truly wanted to help others.